 VAD Partners

-Voluntary Assisted Dying (VAD) laws have been passed in Victoria (2017), Western Australia (2019), Tasmania (2021) and now in South Australia (June 2021).
-The Queensland Parliament is currently considering a VAD Bill and New South Wales will have a Bill tabled later in 2021.
+Voluntary Assisted Dying (VAD) laws have been passed in Victoria (2017), Western Australia (2019), Tasmania (2021), South Australia (June 2021), Queensland (2021), New South Wales (2022) and the Australian Capital Territory (2024).

 VADSA partners with organisations and individuals in Australia and overseas who work to achieve legal voluntary assisted dying.
 See link below.
 Any questions?
 Contact VADSA